c4tom/DreamDevBox/docs/support/troubleshooting.rst

 localhost or 127.0.0.1 not found
 --------------------------------

-If you are using Docker Toolbox, the Devilbox intranet is not available on localhost or 127.0.0.1, but rather on the IP address of the Docker Toolbox machine.
+If you are using Docker Toolbox, the DreamDevBox intranet is not available on localhost or 127.0.0.1, but rather on the IP address of the Docker Toolbox machine.

 .. seealso:: :ref:`howto_find_docker_toolbox_ip_address`